 Using these principles builds a solid foundation for our recovery and improves our spiritual well-being.
-Realizing aspects of ourselves that we should change is exciting and inspiring when we view change as an opportunity.
+Realizing what we can change is exciting and inspiring when we view change as an opportunity.
+Click To Tweet

-When we operate from these principles, this is a demonstration of our changes and growth in our recovery.
+When we use these principles, this is a demonstration of our changes and growth in our recovery.
 Others will see these changes in us.

-And for many of us, we find gratitude that we are given a chance to make things right, and improve the relationships we have with family, friends and ourselves.
+And for many of us, we find gratitude that we have a chance to make things right and improve the relationships we have with family, friends, and ourselves.